alchemistry/alchemlyb/docs/workflows/alchemlyb.workflows.ABFE.rst

 :class:`~alchemlyb.estimators.MBAR`.
-For ABFE calculations, the alchemical transformation is usually done is three stages, the *bonded*, *coul* and *vdw* which corresponds to the free energy contribution from applying the restraint to restraint the ligand to the protein, decouple/annihilate the coulombic interaction between the ligand and the protein and decouple/annihilate the protein-ligand lennard jones interactions.
+For ABFE calculations, the alchemical transformation is usually done is three stages, the *bonded*, *coul* and *vdw* which corresponds to the free energy contribution from applying the restraint to restrain the ligand to the protein, decouple/annihilate the coulombic interaction between the ligand and the protein and decouple/annihilate the protein-ligand lennard jones interactions.
 The result will be stored in :attr:`~alchemlyb.workflows.ABFE.summary` as